-This building was designed by the local architectural firm of Sanguinet, Staats, & Hedrick.
+This building was designed by the local architectural firm of Sanguinet, Staats, which was a transitional architecture firm between Sanguinet & Staats and Wyatt C. Hedrick's office.
+Hedrick.
 Bellows-Clay Construction Co. was the General Contractor.
 The building is unique in that it has a rectangular 2 story base (now remodeled) with a 4 story transitional section above, then becomes U-shaped above the 6th floor.
 The overall height of the building is 12 stories.
 Fakes & Co. were the original tenants of the 6 story base of the building up until 1946, when R.E.
 Cox & Co. occupied the space until 1955.
 The Fort Worth & Denver Railway occupied the middle part of the U-shaped tower.
-The Fort Worth Club occupies the upper floors.
+The Fort Worth Club occupies the upper floors and they operate a small hotel for their members in the southern wing.
+The base of the building was remodeled in 1953-54 by Fort Worth Architect, Joseph R. Pelich.
 In 1975, a 14 story addition was constructed on the half-block site to the west where the Worth Hotel and Worth Theater once stood.
-BBVA Compass occupies a corner lease space on the ground floor.
+BBVA occupies a corner lease space on the ground floor.

 Bellows-Clay Construction Co.